21cmfast/21cmFAST/README.rst

 It has been tested extensively against numerical simulations, with excellent agreement at the relevant scales.

-`21cmFAST` has been widely used, for example, by the Murchinson Widefield Array (MWA), LOw-Frequency ARray (LOFAR) and Hydrogen Epoch of Reionization Array (HERA), to model the large-scale cosmological 21-cm signal.
+`21cmFAST` has been widely used, for example, by the Murchison Widefield Array (MWA), LOw-Frequency ARray (LOFAR) and Hydrogen Epoch of Reionization Array (HERA), to model the large-scale cosmological 21-cm signal.
 In particular, the speed of `21cmFAST` is important to produce simulations that are large enough (several Gpc across) to represent modern